LonoxX/Customize-MOTD/README.md

    This stops printing from the plaintext /etc/motd and lets us print our own content.

-2. Now we'll place our shell script into /etc/profile
+2. Now we'll place our shell script into /etc/profile.d
    ```bash
    /path_to_file/welcome.sh
    ```
-3. give the file the necessary rights to execute
+3. Give the file the necessary rights to execute
    ```
    chmod +x /path_to_file/welcome.sh
    ```